bytecodealliance/wasm-micro-runtime/samples/simple/README.md

 - wasm-apps:
   Sample wasm applications that demonstrate all APIs of the WAMR programming model.
 The source codes are in the wasm-apps directory under the root of this project.
+    + connection.wasm<br/>
+    This application shows the connection programming model.
+It connects to a TCP server on 127.0.0.1:7777 and periodically sends message to it.
     + event_publisher.wasm<br/>
     This application shows the sub/pub programming model.
 The pub application publishes the event "alert/overheat" by calling api_publish_event() API.
 The subscriber could be host_tool or other wasm application.
     + event_subscriber.wasm<br/>